openpaperwork/paperwork/flatpak/README.markdown

 When installed using Flatpak, Paperwork runs in a container.
 This container prevents Paperwork from accessing devices directly.
-Therefore, [Saned](https://linux.die.net/man/1/saned), the scanning daemon, must be enabled on the host system, and connexion must be allowed from 127.0.0.1.
+Therefore, [Saned](https://linux.die.net/man/1/saned), the scanning daemon, must be enabled on the host system, and connection must be allowed from 127.0.0.1.

 ## Nightly builds